-Interested in gaining guidance and accessing a range of tools and resources about the language and global translation industry?
+Interested in gaining guidance and accessing a range of tools and resources about the language services and global translation industry?
 Look no further than TAUS, an online resource center that connects members to a variety of useful tools about the language and translation industry to improve the communication amongst people and businesses throughout the world.
 They offer a variety of services, including:

 TAUS has released an innovative online magazine called TAUS Review, which publishes reports and articles from Africa, Americas, Asia & Europe about new technologies and developments in the global translation industry.
 TAUS Review is a free magazine that offers unique insights into the translation industry by incorporating use cases and perspectives from four different ‘personas’ to emphasize the importance of global communication.
 This quarterly magazine is aimed at promoting the TAUS mission of making translation technology more prominent and mainstream throughout the globe to break language barriers and improve worldwide communication.